ngworker/lumberjack/README.md

 For a more advanced log driver implementation, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/projects/ngworker/lumberjack/http-driver/README.md)

+## Community drivers

+> Note, you can use the [ngworker/lumberjack-custom-driver](https://github.com/ngworker/lumberjack-custom-driver/generate) template Git repository to start a separate Lumberjack log driver workspace.

+This is a list of some recommended Lumberjack community drivers.

+If you want your driver listed here just open a PR and follow the same format.

+- [LumberjackFirestoreDriver](https://github.com/marcinmilewicz/lumberjack-firestore-driver), custom log driver for `ngworker/lumberjack`.
+It is used to send logs and store them in [Cloud Firestore](https://firebase.google.com/docs/firestore).

 ## Best practices

 Every log can be represented as a combination of its level, creation time, message, and scope.
 Using inline logs with the `LumberjackService` can cause structure duplication and/or de-standardization.